Banana Cream Pudding or Pie Filling

 4. Add additional milks and blend to mix.

-5. Pour into a kettle and stir with a whisk until it thickens and comes to a good boil.
+5. Pour into a kettle and stir with a whisk until it begins thickening and comes to a boil for a minute.
 Remove from heat.

 Notes: